NinaKWelch/ninas-bloglist/README.md

 @babel/preset-env
 eslint-plugin-import
 eslint-plugin-react
-html-webpack-plugin
-html-webpack-template

 ```

 Note: `style-loader` and `css-loader` not needed as all styles are in _js_ files.

-## View production build in browser

-1. Move to the build folder with `cd build`

-2. Run `npx static-server`

-3. Go to _localhost:8080_

-Note: the production build does not connect to backend API

 # Development set up